 - Donated to an organization supporting those affected by the war in Ukraine and supplies to a local Ukrainian refugee family

-- Had a presence at local PRIDE celebrations and activities
+- Had a presence at local LGBTQ+ Pride celebrations and activities as a congregation